12 Functions of Echolalia

 What is Echolalia?

 Echolalia is the repetition of words, phrases, or sounds.
 It can be either immediate (repeating something just heard) or delayed (repeating words or phrases from the past, sometimes from hours, days, or even years ago).
-While echolalia was historically considered meaningless scripting, it is now recognized as a critical part of language acquisition, particularly among gestalt language processors.
+Echolalia is seen in typical language development as well as populations like ASD, ADHD, Tourette’s, and dementia.

-Gestalt language processors do not initially break language down into individual words.
+Ideas around gestalt language processing claim that these children do not initially break language input down into individual words.
 Instead, they learn in chunks and later begin to analyze and recombine these chunks into more flexible speech.
-Echolalia is not just repetition—it is a form of communication and an essential step toward spontaneous language development.

 Corinne explains, "Many of us were trained to view echolalia as something to eliminate, but in reality, it is the foundation of gestalt language development.
 Our job as SLPs is to decode and support it, not suppress it."